-Student government offices are located on the third floor of Tioga Hall.
+Student government offices are located in the college community center.
 The Associated Student Government constitution contains the rules and regulations under which the organization operates.

-The following clubs and organizations have been established in campus:
+The following clubs and organizations have been established on campus:

-Camera Club

-Campus Christian Fellowship

-Drama Club

-Fine Arts Club

-Fire Science Club

-Forestry Association

-Judo Club

-Lambda Alpha Epsilon Lettermen's Club Music Club Nurses Club Outdoors Club Phi Beta Lambda
+Camera Club Campus Christian Fellowship Drama Club Fine Arts Club Forestry Association Intramurals Club Lambda Alpha Epsilon Lettermen's Club Music Club Nurses Club Outdoors Club Phi Bela Lambda Rally Club

 The Southwesters is a contemporary singing and dancing group (with instrumental back-up) that performs at schools, banquets, conventions and special events throughout the district.
 The group has also performed at Disneyland, the state capitol and the Miss Oregon pageant.
-The Pop Choir is also available for off-campus performances.
+The Concert Choir and Community Choir are also available for off-campus performances.